BOZICH | Kentucky says farewell to Indiana with 4-2 win, earning NCAA Super Regional trip to LSU

 "They're a good team but we're a good team, too," UK catcher Devin Burkes said.
 "It's the team that plays the best, not the best team, that wins."

-But that’s something for Kentucky to worry about over the weekend.
+But that’s something for Kentucky to worry about next weekend.
 They have plenty of reasons to celebrate their 40th victory, which was achieved in front of a record crowd of 6,796 at Kentucky Proud Park.

+For Indiana, it was a stinging defeat.
+The Hoosiers outhit the Wildcats 10-to-6 but IU left nine baserunners.

-A day after coaches on the team exchanged words after the game, IU coach Jeff Mercer said that the long-running IU-UK baseball rivalry would go the way of the IU-UK basketball rivalry -- on hold.
+A day after coaches on the team exchanged harsh words after the game, Mercer said that the long-running IU-UK baseball rivalry would go the way of the IU-UK basketball rivalry -- on hold.
 Mercer said the teams will not play next season because the Wildcats do not want to play in Bloomington.

 "Kentucky canceled the series," Mercer said.
 "I'm not coming down here without a return trip.
 So it's done."